bisq-network/bisq-website/_posts/2019-08-22-bisq-dao-first-four-cycles.md

 From now on, updates and communications about proposals and results will be provided more regularly and promptly.

-Note that all the details discussed in this post are publicly available; most are drawn from the `DAO > Facts & Figures` section of the software and the [Compensation](https://github.com/bisq-network/compensation) and [Bisq](https://github.com/bisq-network/bisq) repositories on GitHub.
-Numbers are as of the date of this post, August 22 2019.
+Note that all the details discussed in this post are publicly available; most are drawn from the `DAO > Facts & Figures` and `Governance` sections of the software and the API of [your favorite BSQ block explorer](https://explorer.bisq.network/API.html).

 ## Overview

 Summary:
 * 4 successful voting cycles
-* 114 918 BSQ issued for compensation
+* 144 357 BSQ issued for compensation
-* 50 761 BSQ burned through fees (mostly trading fees)
+* 59 928 BSQ burned through BSQ trading fees
-* Over 80% of all Bisq trades since the DAO launch have used BSQ to pay trading fees
+* Almost _half_ of all Bisq trades since the DAO launch have used BSQ to pay trading fees
-  * 9 266 trades used BSQ for trading fee payments
+  * 4 284 of 9 524 trades used BSQ for trading fee payments

 Looking at the numbers above, I would say trader acceptance and usage of the BSQ colored coin has been phenomenal so far.